Krishnakumar3k/Project-01-Trends-2025/readme.md

 - I have learnt more about Html and Css.
 - I use z-index to position of the image and square.

-# howmany time will be consumed to make this website
+# How many time to take develop this web page.

 - Almost 5 hours is spent by my side to make